 In short, rhinotillexomania can be defined as a compulsive picking of the nose or nasal septum.
 It's part of a family of different compulsive skin picking disorders, and it can be quite harmful.
 While many of us think of nose-picking as being gross and something that only children engage in, it can actually cause serious damage if it continues from time to time.
 This is because your nose and nasal septum is an area of your body responsible for a large portion of blood circulation.

 It's essential to note that not everyone who picks their nose suffers from rhinotillexomania.
 For instance, small children are less likely to suffer from this disorder at all.
 Even older children and adults who pick their noses may not suffer from any compulsion to do so.
+As indicated by some surveys, nose-picking is almost a universal practice done on average about 4 times a day.
 If the activity is intentional and done of your own free will, then it is not considered a compulsion or a disorder.
 However, it's still not a very good idea and may result in some of the dangers listed below.
 The fundamental difference between rhinotillexomania and simple nose picking is the compulsion that exists within the disorder and the body-focused, repetitive behaviors that characterize it.

 The Danger of Rhinotillexomania

 The blood that circulates through the nasal cavity is directly linked to the blood that circulates through your brain.
 This means that if something happens to the blood flow, it's going to impact your brain and the way it functions.
-Even worse, compulsive nose-picking can result in infections in the nasal cavity and can also enter the blood and flow into the brain.
+Even worse, compulsive nose-picking can result in infections (bacterial infections may cause upper respiratory infections and be the carriage of Staphylococcus aureus) in the nasal cavity and can also enter the blood and flow into the brain.
 This is because of the connection that it has to other areas.
 If the infection spreads to the brain, it can be extremely dangerous and even lethal if left untreated for an extended period of time.

 Working with those you know who you suspect may have rhinotillexomania is vital for both the health of their nasal cavity and mental health.
 Try to help them recognize that seeking different treatment options is the best solution and that it can enable them to move on with other things they want to do in their life.
 The primary concern with this disorder is that it usually causes people who pick their nose to feel self-conscious, guilty, or shameful.
 By opening up about it and seeking numerous treatment options for your loved ones or yourself, you can stop these feelings and move on to a healthier lifestyle.
 A disorder like this can interfere with your daily life, but it's very treatable.